Ruta Dragonte

 13 .0 km / 8.1 mi

-This next stretch can get very confusing.
-You will make your way down the first mountain before climbing up the second toward the village of Villar de Corales.
+This next stretch can get a bit confusing.
+You’ll make your way down the first mountain before climbing up the second towards the village of Villar de Corrales.

-Villar de Corales felt pretty abandoned—just a few dogs hanging around, and they didn’t seem too happy about me passing through.
-There’s an old church in the village, and I couldn’t resist climbing over the wall to check it out.
-The bell ropes were hanging low, so I gave them a good tug.
-The bells rang out so loud across the valley it gave me a proper scare—definitely louder than I expected, probably echoing for miles.
-If I ever get into trouble, at least I know how to send a distress signal!
+Villar de Corales feels almost abandoned, with just a few dogs hanging around who may not be too welcoming.
+There’s an old church in the village, and the first time I walked this route, I couldn’t resist climbing over the wall to take a closer look.
+The bell ropes hung low, so I naturally gave them a good tug.
+They rang out so loudly across the valley that they nearly made me jump out of my skin.
+Much louder than I expected, and probably echoing for miles.

 San Fiz do Seo